Formbricks

 When done right, demographics unlock segmented analysis that reveals patterns hidden inside averages.
 A 4.0 overall satisfaction score might actually be a 3.2 from one age group and a 4.8 from another.
 Without demographic data, you would never know.

-This guide covers 35+ demographic survey questions with inclusive wording, ethical guidelines, and practical tips for when to ask them and when to skip them entirely.
-You also get common mistakes, analysis frameworks, and a free template.
+This guide covers 45+ demographic survey questions across 10 categories, with inclusive wording, ethical guidelines, and practical tips for when to ask them and when to skip them entirely.
+You also get the 6 core demographic factors explained, a segmentation comparison table, common mistakes, analysis frameworks, and a free template.

 Why Demographic Questions Matter (and When to Skip Them)